gvwilson/fiction/iffy/index.md

 "No worries," he said pleasantly.
 "I was actually just leaving myself.
-Here---could you give me a hand?"
+Here—could you give me a hand?"
 Without waiting for an answer
 he handed her a bulky black box with a flip-up handle on its lid and stooped to pick up its two identical twins.

-"What---?"
+"What—?"
 Iffy started to ask.

 "Ssh!"
 Wales cut her off and looked up at the Marines' sidekick drones circling overhead.
 Without warning their buzzing stopped.